nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect: How add command is carried out:**

-* **Alternative 1 (current choice):** Key in all details for student in one command.
+* **Alternative 1 (current choice):** Key in all the details for student in one command.
-  * Pros: Easy to implement, only one command needs to be key in by user.
+  * Pros: Easy to implement, as only one command needs to be key in by user.
   * Cons: Command might get too long.

-* **Alternative 2:** Key in details for students in multiple steps.
+* **Alternative 2:** Key in the details for students in multiple steps.
-  * Pros: Step by step adding of details might be more convenient for new users.
+  * Pros: A step-by-step guide for adding details can be especially helpful for new users, as it offers clear and structured guidance.
-  * Cons: Hard to implement, especially with optional fields and compulsory fields.
-It is also not user-friendly for users who type fast due to multi line commands required to add a student.
+  * Cons: It is hard to implement, especially with a mix of optional and compulsory fields.
+  Additionally, it is not user-friendly for fast typists, as multiline commands are required to add a student.

 ### Owe feature